 Women in science face barriers to professional advancement.
 One of the most important forums for international climate science is the Intergovernmental Panel on Climate Change (IPCC), where there has been a slow increase in the proportion of women authors since the first assessment in 1990.
 Shocked?
 I am guessing not.
 Diane Liverman and Miriam Gay-Antaki, a PhD candidate at the University of Arizona in the School of Geography and Development, conducted a survey of more than 100 female Intergovernmental Panel on Climate Change authors which explores their experience and perceptions, the barriers to their full participation that they identify, and recommendations for improvements.
 They found that some women reported a positive experience, others felt women were poorly represented and heard and encountered barriers beyond their gender including race, nationality, command of English, and discipline.
 How much does all this matter?
 A great deal – especially when this bias could challenge the representativeness, legitimacy, and content of the IPCC reports if they fail to adequately incorporate the scientific expertise of developing countries, indigenous knowledge, a diversity of disciplines in natural and social sciences, and the voice of women.
 Kind of a big deal – don’t you think?
-This show made possible due to the generous support of the Chapman Automotive Group.

 Join us for the fourth of our five-part series spotlighting women leading the charge to address global warming.
 We believe there is no better moment to accelerate the cause of gender equality around the world, than by raising the voices of brilliant women who are creating positive change by doing the good thing for the planet.